 Salesforce is a powerful tool for tracking and recording interactions with individual customers.
 You can view the entire customer journey from its reporting functionality.
 It’s also useful for monitoring staff in terms of understanding productivity, outlining a working day and seeing how these elements are impacting the success of the business.

-Ultimately, if users aren’t putting the data into Salesforce, you’re not going to get the most out of the platform.
+Ultimately, if users aren’t putting the data into the Salesforce CRM, you’re not going to get the most out of the platform.